 Mutakura, as it is known in Shona, is a peanut and beans dish that is certain to bring on nostalgic emotions.
 To many in Southern and other parts of Africa, this meal was what boarding school was all about and can be made in a variety of ways using corn and beans or hominy (samp) as in South Africa's umngqusho.
-In fact Zita from Cameroon jokes about the Central African variation of this dish and calls it cornchaff with weevils; the weevils adding an extra protein punch to the dish.
-I do not think weevils were the intended ingredient, however, when mass cooking for students, I must sympathize with the cooks who may have found it too laborious to pick out every single weevil.
+In fact, Zita from Cameroon jokes about the Central African variation of this dish and calls it cornchaff with weevils; the weevils adding an extra protein punch to the dish.
+We do not think weevils were the intended ingredient, however, when mass cooking for students, you must sympathize with the cooks who may have found it too laborious to pick out every single weevil.
 But this sure does bring back memories.

 When examining the ingredients in this dish, one can assume this is a complete beans dish, considering that peanuts are in fact legumes.
 On the other hand, the bamabara beans used in this dish are known in many African countries as round nuts or bambara nuts.
 Unfortunately, it is extremely difficult to obtain bambara nuts outside of the African continent.
 A suitable substitution is black-eyed peas or cowpeas.

-- 6 ounces/180 g. shelled raw peanuts (monkey nuts in the UK)
+- 6 ounces/180 g peanuts (shelled raw, monkey nuts in the UK)

-- About 1 pound/500 g. bambara nuts
+- About 1 pound/500 g bambara nuts

 - 10 cups water (for boiling; or more as needed)

 Gather the ingredients.

 The first step is to pre-soak the bambara nuts and peanuts separately in cold water, preferably for at least 12 hours or overnight.